 How much could you earn?
 Average prices are about £8-13 per night, per person.
 Gamping says its most popular sites make around £7,000 in three months over the summer.
 Gamping doesn't charge hosts any fees.

 How established is it?
-Launched in March 2014, it currently has about 100 campsites advertised in the UK.
+Launched in March 2014, it currently only has 12 campsites advertised in the UK.

 How does payment work?
 Payments are made through the site.

 What protection is there?
 Gamping says if something goes wrong, every booking is protected by its insurance.
 If your property is damaged, it will reimburse hosts for damages up to 150,000 (£130,000), including swimming pools and tennis courts.

 Does my insurer or mortgage provider allow it?
 Similar to renting out your home, you'll need to check with your home insurer and mortgage provider, freeholder or landlord if you have one.
 Otherwise you might invalidate your home insurance, land yourself with extra mortgage fees or scupper your lease.